These Valuable Facebook Fundraising Tips Can Boost Donations

-For example, Gunnar’s Wheels, a not-for-profit that began as a GoFundMe fundraiser, regularly posts photos and videos on its Facebook page of dogs who have received wheelchair carts.
+For example, Gunnar’s Wheels, a nonprofit that began as a GoFundMe fundraiser, regularly posts photos and videos on its Facebook page of dogs who have received wheelchair carts.
 This increases the number of people engaging with your cause, resulting in more “likes.”
 Gunnar’s Wheels now has over 12,500 likes and still gets donations.

-Monitor and analyse your ad performance
+Monitor and analyze your ad performance

 Once you’ve created and run your ad, it’s time to monitor the response.
 The most efficient way to tell if your ad is performing well is to head to your Facebook Ad Manager page.
 Here you can see the data collected from each ad you’ve run.

-Analyse your ad performance most effectively by testing different ads that link to the same fundraiser.
+Analyze your ad performance most effectively by testing different ads that link to the same fundraiser.
 This way, you can find which picture, text, or audience generated the most clicks to your fundraiser.
 Then you can begin honing your ad strategy.